top of page

 - "Power of the Pen" fiction contest award winner

-- Nominated to the Board of the USC Alumni Association - Young Alumni in 2019
+- Named to the Board of the USC Alumni Association - Young Alumni Council (Alumni under Age 35)

 In her writing, she seeks to explore narratives through traditional and unconventional storytelling mediums, dealing with themes such as the psychological character of the modern American, the artist's place in society, romance as a fictional construct and more.
-Her writing is informed by the places in which she has lived, including the Midwest, New York, New Orleans, Vermont, and Normandy, France, where she studied in high school.
+Her writing is informed by the places in which she has lived, including the Midwest, New York, New Orleans, New England, and France, where she studied in high school.
+Halle holds a B.A. in Creative Writing from the University of Southern California, where she was a Dean's Scholar.
+She splits her time between Malibu and Big Sur.